Before any advice is given to the athlete,

 certain details of what they have described so the sports psychologist

-can 1) gain understanding to the athlete's problem 2) have the
+can 1) gain understanding of the athlete's problem 2) have the

-athlete review this feeling 3) assure the athlete the sports
+athlete review this feelings 3) assures the athlete the sports

 Next, the sports psychologist could ask the athlete to explain